mathis-arnal/Bacterial_Genome_Analysis/docs/pages/bacterial/05-trimming-filtering.md

     Now that our samples have gone through quality control, they should perform better on the quality tests run by FastQC.
     **Rerun the FastQC Analysis on the trimmed sequences** to check if our sequences have been succesfully filtered and trimmed.
+    What is the new coverage after trimming ?

     ??? succes "Answer"
         After trimming and filtering, our overall quality is much higher,